ironmansoftware/universal-dashboard/src/UniversalDashboard/Help/New-UDButton.md

 ```

 ### -Text
-The test to display on the button.
+The text to display on the button.

 ```yaml
 Type: Object